This is my review of the Tesco Clubcard MasterCard credit card.

 There are a number of variants of the card available, offering different combinations of interest rate, balance transfer rate and 0% interest rate periods.
 These are outlined on the Tesco Bank site.
-If you always clear your bill at the end of the month, it is immaterial which version you choose.
+If you always clear your bill at the end of the month and have no interest in balance transfers, it is immaterial which version you choose.

-Assuming you convert your Clubcard vouchers to Avios points, the earning rate of 0.3 Avios points per £1 is not great.
-It may be better than the alternative Avios Visa and MasterCard options but that is not saying much.
+Assuming you convert your Clubcard vouchers to Avios points, the earning rate of 0.3 Avios points per £1 is as good as it gets if you don’t qualify for HSBC Premier.

-If Tesco continues to run conversion bonus to Avios then this rate will look better.
-Conversion bonuses to Virgin Flying Club from Tesco are more common so you may rate the card higher if you collect Virgin miles.
-If not, you may want to look at cashback MasterCard or Visa cards instead.
+Whilst you rarely see conversion bonuses from Tesco to Avios these days, conversion bonuses to Virgin Flying Club from Tesco are more common.
+You may rate the card higher if you collect Virgin miles.

 The application form for the Tesco Clubcard MasterCard can be found here.